 Don Giovanni @ Opera Holland Park

 Director Oliver Platt has set this new production on a cruise ship in the 1930s.
-At first I wondered why, but it’s probably because I’ve never seen Don Giovanni live that the sense of this wasn’t immediately apparent.
-The tragi-comic story of a womanizer who constantly seduces married women, the intrigues that ensue and the way his upper class standing often excuses his behaviour can really only be modernised up until that period, and the strange and claustrophobic but ostensibly luxurious atmosphere of a cruise ship, in which many different people are forced together, fits the story perfectly.
+At first I wondered why, but it’s probably because I’ve never seen Don Giovanni live that the reasons for this weren’t immediately apparent.
+The tragi-comic story of a womanizer who can’t stop seducing married women, the intrigues that ensue and the way his upper class standing often excuses his scandalous behaviour can really only be modernised up to a point, and the claustrophobic but ostensibly luxurious atmosphere of a cruise ship, in which many different people are forced together, suits the story perfectly.

-The design was excellent – the 1930s costumes sparkled and the cruise ship’s many doors enabled many a ‘chance’ encounter.
+The design was excellent – the 1930s costumes sparkled and the cruise ship’s plethora of doors and hatches enabled many a ‘chance’ encounter.
 The principals each had their own style of dress, while the chorus looked beautiful as sailors, dancing partygoers and more.

-It might be that Leporelo is just the funnest role, but I really enjoyed John Savournin’s performance.
-His Leporelo was very concerned with maintaining appearances, conscientious and loyal.
+It might be that Leporello is just the funnest role, but I greatly enjoyed John Savournin’s performance.
+His Leporello was very concerned with maintaining appearances, conscientious and loyal.
 This of course created much comedy between him and his rogue, audacious master, Don Giovanni.

 photo credit: Robert Workman